Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 53 projects that could affect the region.
-Notable initiatives include the New Epping Health Hub, Melbourne Food Innovation and Export Hub (MFIX), Northern Hospital Redevelopment, and New Epping.
-The following list highlights those most likely to be relevant.
+AreaSearch has identified 53 projects likely affecting the region.
+Notable initiatives include the Northern Hospital Redevelopment Project, New Epping Health Hub, Melbourne Food Innovation and Export Hub (MFIX), and Northern Hospital Redevelopment.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.